 There are alternative ways to curtail employee spending and catch fraud, including setting up notifications every time a charge is made.
-But this type of monitoring can cause undue stress for business leaders, who should be investing their time in more important activities.
-Spending limits allow them to avoid this type of behavior without taking the risk that comes with not having any protections in place at all.
+But this type of monitoring causes stress for business leaders who should be investing their time in more important activities.
+Spending limits allow them to avoid this additional step without being at risk of not having any protections in place at all.

-With today’s tech tools, businesses can easily place spending limits on the cards they issue employees for expenditures.
+With today’s automation tools, businesses can easily place spending limits on the cards they issue to employees for expenditures.
 By putting maximums in place, they can cap the amount an employee can spend each day, week, or month.
-This will help reduce fraud while also cutting down on the amount an employee without limits might spend.
+This helps reduce fraud and the extravagant spending associated with unlimited corporate credit card accounts.
 When combined with accounting tools, spending limits can help improve productivity and make budgeting more predictable.

 Corporate Spending Innovations (CSI) is a global FinTech leader providing innovative payment solutions to world-leading brands across all industries.
 CSI automates and digitizes B2B payments with a safe and highly secure cloud-based payments platform.
 For a more efficient way to manage payables, including virtual credit card, B2B Payments Network, ACH, and check, book a demo here.